 This approach gives us the necessary transparency to identify risks in their entirety and to manage them effectively, professionally and in an economically responsible manner.

-The bodies to which specific responsibilities and competencies have been assigned in KSB’s risk management system are shown and explained in the figure below.
+The bodies to which specific responsibilities and competencies were assigned in KSB’s risk management system in the reporting year are shown and explained in the diagram below.

 The Board of Management of KSB AG had overall responsibility for risk management.
-It reported to the Supervisory Board during regular Audit Committee meetings and is monitored by the latter.
-The Board of Management is supported by the Chief Compliance Officer and the Group Finance and Accounting department.
+It reported to the Supervisory Board during regular Audit Committee meetings and was monitored by the latter.
+The Board of Management was supported by the Chief Compliance Officer and the Group Finance and Accounting department.
 The latter coordinates the risk management process at Group level and investigates all reported risks to determine whether they are relevant for the financial statements.
-This ensures that there is a systematic link with the Group accounting process.
-The Board of Management and the Supervisory Board’s Audit Committee receive at least two risk reports per financial year.
+It ensures that there is a systematic link with the Group accounting process.
+The Board of Management and the Supervisory Board’s Audit Committee received at least two risk reports per financial year.
 These reports include all the risks that are categorised as significant or neutral that exceed pre-defined threshold values individually or collectively, not considering any action that has been taken.
 Particularly critical topics are reported on an ad-hoc basis by the managers in charge.
 In contrast, opportunities are not taken into account in this system, but are examined separately in consultation with segment managers and regional managers applying a different assessment system.

 With regard to financial risks we also make use of additional risk identification, assessment, management and communication.
 The central Finance department is responsible for this task which is described in further detail later in this section.

-Compliance risks are dealt with by the Chief Compliance Officer, who is assigned to the Legal & Compliance, Patents & Trademarks staff function.
+Compliance risks are dealt with by the Chief Compliance Officer, who is assigned to the Legal and Compliance, Patents and Trademarks staff function.
 The Chief Compliance Officer is supported by the members of the Compliance Committee and the Compliance Managers of the individual companies.

 Our risk management system is regularly reviewed and promptly updated where necessary, for example, in the event of relevant legal or organisational changes.
-In addition, our auditors examine within the scope of the annual audit the early risk detection system, establishing that it is present and checking that it is fit for purpose.
+In addition, our auditor examines within the scope of the annual audit the early risk detection system, establishing that it is present and checking that it is fit for purpose.

 The accounting-related internal control system (ICS) contributes towards ensuring proper financial reporting.
 The aim is to ensure that the consolidated financial statements and group management report comply with all relevant regulations.
 Key elements of the ICS are – as well as the risk management system described above – guidelines and regulations, which include standard accounting and measurement policies.
 They must be applied to the full extent by all our Group companies.
 Functional separation and the principle of dual control are observed; this is ensured by the audits carried out by our Internal Audits department.

-In addition, the Accounting department regularly and analytically validates the plausibility of time series and actual / budget variance analyses.
+In addition, the Accounting department carries out regular analytical plausibility checks using time series analyses and actual / budget variance analyses.
 This enables us to identify significant changes early on, which we then examine for accounting and measurement discrepancies.
 The resulting findings are then discussed at management level.